-For more than forty years Whiteside has lived in Arkansas where she currently raises cattle and tends to a small flock of laying hens.
+For most of her life, Whiteside has lived in Arkansas.
+She currently lives and works at her studio and farm.
 With a watchful eye, she is engaged and aware within the struggle, contemplating how to build cultural bridges through social and landscape integration.

 photo by LaDawna Whiteside, Hall property